Skip to content

 Reset the balance engine to initial state.

-This method re-initializes the span model, cable loads, deformation model, balance model, and solvers.
+This method re-initializes the span model, cable loads, span loads, deformation model, balance model, and solvers.
 This method is useful when an error occurs during solving that may cause an inconsistent state with NaN values.

 Source code in src/mechaphlowers/core/models/balance/engine.py